 UHAS begins postgraduate programme in Public Health

 Ho, Oct.
-16, GNA - The University of Health and Allied Sciences (UHAS), has received approval from the National Accreditation Board to begin a postgraduate programme in Public Health this academic year.
+17, GNA - The University of Health and Allied Sciences (UHAS) has received approval from the National Accreditation Board to begin a postgraduate programme in Public Health this academic year.

 He said all the University's programmes were competitive and well sought after and assured the students that they were at the right place.